Aleks-28/TimeSeriesStreamingAnomalyDetection/README.md

 # Streaming Multivariate Anomaly Detection Benchmark

-This repository contains the code and resources for a **streaming anomaly detection benchmark** developed during an internship at **EDF R&D**.
+This repository contains the code and resources for a **streaming anomaly detection benchmark** developed during my internship at **EDF R&D**.
 The benchmark evaluates different models for detecting anomalies in multivariate time-series data under streaming constraints.

 ---